RicardoDominguez/EEG-analysis/readme.md

     Ensure that the folder ``Data`` and its subfolders are added to the path.
     The new folder contains .txt files with only the relevant EEG data as columns.

- 4. Run [preprocessingICA.m](preprocessingICA.m) to preprocess the data and apply independen component analysis.
+ 4. Run [preprocessingICA.m](preprocessingICA.m) to preprocess the data and apply independent component analysis.
     Ensure that the folder ``toolboxes/EEGlab`` and its subfolders are added to the path.
-    Ensure you have created a file with the EEG cannel locations (using the EEGlab GUI Edit/Channel Locations) and said file is located in ``Data/rawDataX``.
+    Ensure you have created a file with the EEG channel locations (using the EEGlab GUI Edit/Channel Locations) and said file is located in ``Data/rawDataX``.
     The folder created ``/Data/icaX`` will contains EEGlab ``.set`` files.

  5. Run [ICArejectChannels.m](ICArejectChannels.m) to reject the individual components extracted using ICA.
-Individual windows will apear in the screen with information about the components found using ICA.
+Individual windows will appear in the screen with information about the components found using ICA.
 The pruned data will be stored at ``/Data/pruneX``.

  6. Run [computeSpectralPowers.m](computeSpectralPowers.m) to compute the spectral powers of the clean signals.
 The values for each dataset are stored at ``/Data/powersX`` as ``.txt`` files.

 # Tips for rejecting ICA decompositions

-Only congitively related signals should not be rejected.
+Only cognitively related signals should not be rejected.

-Rules ofd thumb to determine if a component is:
+Rules of thumb to determine if a component is:
  * a) Cognitively related
    - Dipole-like scalp maps
    - Spectral peaks at typical EEG frequencies (5 to 20 Hz)